60 LikesEducation & Teaching

 Private tuition, TEFL and independent schools

-You don’t need a PGCE to be a tutor, to teach English as a foreign language (TEFL), or to teach in some independent schools and academies, but you will usually need a degree and lots of experience in the subject area you are teaching.
+You don’t need a PGCE to be a tutor, to teach English as a foreign language (TEFL), or to teach in independent schools and academies, but you will usually need a degree and lots of experience in the subject area you are teaching.
+Qualified teacher status (QTS) is recommended wherever you teach, as it gives you more flexibility, plus the tools, techniques and know-how that make you brilliant at your job.

 To become a university lecturer, you will usually need to study for a postgraduate degree and then complete teacher training within your first five years of work.